 Mr. Esch has served as a director since February 2010.
-He is a private investor and, since 2008, the Chairman of USA Team Handball, the national governing body for the Olympic sport of handball ("USA Team Handball").
+He is a private investor and, since March 2012, has served as the Chairman of the Board of Directors of Snell Real Estate, a leading real estate agency in Las Cabos, Mexico.
+Since 2008, he served as the Chairman of USA Team Handball, the national governing body for the Olympic sport of handball ("USA Team Handball").
 From February 2009 through December 2009, Mr. Esch was a consultant to the Company.
-Mr. Esch was a principal owner and Chairman of Wilhelmina International Ltd. ("Wilhelmina Ltd.") and its affiliated companies prior to their sale to the Company in February 2009.
+Mr. Esch was a principal owner and Chairman of Wilhelmina International, Ltd. ("Wilhelmina International") and its affiliated companies prior to their sale to the Company in February 2009.